 Those who are homeless often struggle tremendously to find resources to basic necessities, such as food, shelter and health care.
 Many community organizations offer various resources as stand-alone programs – for example, a shelter on one street, a food bank on another corner of town, free mobile medical services on a specific day, and so on.
-But for vulnerable individuals with mental health or substance abuse challenges, navigating a maze of free community resources can be an overwhelming barrier—so challenging that it can lead them instead to emergency centers, law enforcement and jails.
+But for vulnerable individuals with mental health or substance use challenges, navigating a maze of free community resources can be an overwhelming barrier—so challenging that it can lead them instead to emergency centers, law enforcement and jails.
 And that’s a costly outcome for everyone in our communities, both from an emotional and financial perspective.

 Members of the Providence St. Peter Foundation Board started the ball rolling toward a community care center in 2014 in conjunction with the results of a community health needs assessment.

-“We’ve seen so many people come through the emergency department who were homeless and in need of an inpatient mental health bed or inpatient substance abuse treatment.
+“We’ve seen so many people come through the emergency department who were homeless and in need of an inpatient mental health bed or inpatient substance use treatment.
 We would give them referrals of where to go, make sure they weren’t in crisis and send them back out to access that system on their own,” said Michelle James, chief nursing officer for Providence in Southwest Washington.
 “Many don’t and just simply give up.
 We knew we needed to do something different, so we created this center.”